nstanford5/discord-fetch-nft/README.md

 The `getEthereumCollectibles` and similar functions rely on a deprecated version of the openSeaAPI and this has broken their functionality.
 [Source](https://docs.opensea.io/v1.0/changelog/api-v2-fully-supported)

-I've implemented the latest version of the openSeaAPI with a `fetch` call to achieve this functionality.
+I've implemented the latest version of the `openSeaAPI` with `fetch` to achieve this functionality.
 The relevant `fetch-nft` code is commented out in `index.js` lines 79-84